mimoguz/custom_window/README.md

 - The maximize button hover overlay doesn't cover the whole button.
 Windows 11 File Explorer has that issue as well.
 - Title bar text and buttons may not be updated if the window was already visible.

+**Update:** With newer versions of Windows, Mica effect is even more broken now than before.